skrub-data/skrub/doc/userguide_data_ops.rst

 it is possible to use any Python control flow statement inside it, as well as act on the data as if it were a regular DataFrame.

+Within a function decorated with :func:`deferred`, objects are evaluated eagerly, so it is possible to use standard Python control flow statements such as ``if``, ``for``, and it is possible to treat the inputs as if they were regular objects (e.g., a Pandas DataFrame or Series).

 When the first argument to our function is a skrub DataOp, rather than applying ``deferred`` and calling the function as shown above we can use :meth:`.skb.apply_func() <DataOp.skb.apply_func>`: